lidakl/interactive-line-chart/README.md

 ### Implemented features

+The chart components are generic implementations that are decoupled from any specific data structure.

 *   Display a conversion rate (conversionRate) line chart for all variations, showing all values as percentages.
 *   On hover, show a vertical line and a popup with daily data.
 *   At least one variation must always be selected.